 Suppose you want to assign a macro command of pressing a specific button multiple times when using one mouse button.
-In that case, you can use Toggle Button Mode (G-Shift) command on every single click of that specific button within a single macro.
+In that case, you can use the Toggle Button Mode (G-Shift) command on every click of that specific button within a macro.

-Of course, X here could also represent any other key on your keyboard or another mouse button to assign macros commands.
-You will be prompted to press G SHIFT or CTRL + SHIFT + X if we talk about how do you make G Shift toggle.
+Of course, X could also represent any other key on your keyboard or mouse button to assign macros commands.
+If we discuss how you make the G Shift toggle, you will be prompted to press G SHIFT or CTRL + SHIFT + X.

-Macros involving different combinations of mouse buttons usually need all those buttons enabled for their execution.
+Macros involving different combinations of mouse buttons usually need all those buttons enabled for execution.

 How to Use G Shift on Keyboard?

 Many PC gamers have a Logitech keyboard, and if you do as well, you’re already familiar with how beneficial it can be.
 However, did you know that many gaming keyboards on the market come equipped with a G-Shift button or switch?

 Many people are unaware of what exactly G-Shift does, but understanding how to use it can mean better results in your game.

 Here are some simple instructions for using the G shift on the keyboard: